nyanshell/zh-tweets-parser/README.md

 TODO
 ---------
-  - use regex to substitute http links in tweet
-  - Spot Chinese words, Twitter's lang entity is not very accurate
+  - Spot Chinese words, Twitter's language machine-detect is not very accurate, traditional Chinese may detected as Japanese.
-  - show word frequency in percentage
+  - count total word number and show word frequency in percentage

 Changelog
 ---------
+  - 25/05/2013 add regex to spot http links in tweet and only parse Chinese tweets

   - 24/05/2013 upload refactor code, unfork from Jieba, turned into a "normal" repository( Because it will never merge back ).

-  - 23/05/2013 disable temporary file( GAE not support )
+  - 23/05/2013 disable temporary file( because GAE not support )

 version
 -------